jamesdgaines/solar-system/README.md

     1. Implement Three.js's `OrbitControls` to allow camera zooming and panning.
     2. Ensure the scene is responsive and resizes with the browser window.
     3. (Optional) Add labels for the planets.
     4. (Optional) Add an information panel that displays data when a planet is clicked.

-## How to Run
-1. Install dependencies: `npm install`
-2. Start the server: `npm start`
-3. Open `http://localhost:3000` in your browser.